Actor model in Go

 }

 However, the code will look very different in the actor model.
-The butler and chef actors pass messages to each other.
+The waiter and chef actors pass messages to each other.

 // Spawn waiters actor in satay lane